 - A. Lack of or Inadequate Documentation of AR and Revenue Accounting Policies, Procedures and Controls.
 DLA has not documented the end-to-end process to account for Unfilled Customer Orders (UCO), revenue and AR transactions. - UCOs.
-Documentation does not include the process to identify, research and resolve unreconciled amounts for UCOs and the process to review the validity of significantly aged UCOs in the general ledger despite being closed through other business processes and systems.
+The documentation does not include the process to identify, research and resolve unreconciled amounts for UCOs and the process to review the validity of significantly aged UCOs in the general ledger despite being closed through other business processes and systems.
 Additionally, documentation does not include the processes to account for and report UCOs with public customers. - AR.
-Documentation does not include the process to evaluate the collectability and validity of significantly aged AR (receivables include a significant amount of aged receivables (greater than 180 days)); the process to review, reconcile or clear negative accounts receivable balances in a periodic and consistent manner; and the process to account for, calculate and post the allowance for doubtful accounts. - Nonstandard Revenue.
-Documentation does not include the process for the proper accounting treatment for cash advances received and sales transactions related to nonstandard revenue, such as emergency management situations and disaster relief efforts. - Scrap Sales Process.
-Documentation does not include the process for the proper accounting treatment for sales transactions related to the scrap sales process. - Non-Monetary Exchange Transactions.
-Documentation does not include the process for the accounting treatment for non-monetary exchange transactions. - Offsetting Transactions.
-Documentation does not include the process and controls to analyze AR and AP transactions to determine proper offsetting, recording and presentation in accordance with the customer or vendor agreement.
+The documentation does not include the process to evaluate the collectability and validity of significantly aged AR (receivables include a significant amount of aged receivables (greater than 180 days)); the process to review, reconcile or clear negative accounts receivable balances in a periodic and consistent manner; and the process to account for, calculate and post the allowance for doubtful accounts. - Nonstandard Revenue.
+The documentation does not include the process for the proper accounting treatment for cash advances received and sales transactions related to nonstandard revenue, such as emergency management situations and disaster relief efforts. - Scrap Sales Process.
+The documentation does not include the process for the proper accounting treatment for sales transactions related to the scrap sales process. - Non-Monetary Exchange Transactions.
+The documentation does not include the process for the accounting treatment for non-monetary exchange transactions. - Offsetting Transactions.
+The documentation does not include the process and controls to analyze AR and AP transactions to determine proper offsetting, recording and presentation in accordance with the customer or vendor agreement.
 Additionally, the documentation does not include processes to account for the related budgetary accounts. - B. Lack of or Inadequate Controls Over AR, Revenue and Cash Collection Processes.
 DLA lacks or has inadequate controls, including the design of controls, over the following: - AR and Cash Collections.
 DLA lacks controls to substantiate the validity of AR balances, including the use of a single account for multiple customers, and to apply collections from customers accurately and timely.
 As a result, invalid AR transactions were recorded in the financial statements. - Intragovernmental Transactions.
 Intragovernmental transactions, including Military Interdepartmental Purchase Requests (MIPRs), are sales orders received from other federal agencies.
 DLA lacks controls to prevent services from being performed beyond the terms of the agreement and to prevent duplicate transactions from being recorded in the general ledger.
 As a result, duplicate sales orders were recorded in the general ledger.
 In addition, there were instances where revenue recorded, in aggregate, exceeded the total funding amount, or the services were performed outside the period of performance.
-For example, in 4 of our 14 samples of revenue arrangements, DLA was unable to provide sufficient documentation to support whether the appropriate accounting guidance was used.